trupti-K-ghenand/PRODIGY_CS_01/README.md

     - The decrypted text (which should match the original input) is printed to verify the correctness of the encryption and decryption process.

 ## Thanks👏
 Thank you for using and contributing to this repository!
-I sincerely appreciate your interest and hope you find the Caesar Cipher programs helpful for your cryptography learning journey.
+I sincerely appreciate your interest and hope you find the Caesar Cipher program helpful for your cryptography learning journey.

 ## Contribute🤝
 Welcome all contributions to enhance these programs and expand their capabilities.